by Monica Moore, Family Medicine Physician

-The fact that women’s heart attack symptoms can vary so drastically from men’s is just one example of what we’re learning about the health care needs of the “fairer sex.”
+The fact that women’s heart attack symptoms can vary so drastically from men’s is just one example of what we’re learning about the health care needs of women.
 From cardiovascular disease to reproductive health to and exercise, it’s important for women to understand the risks they face and the steps they can take to stay healthy.

 While heart disease is the leading cause of death among men and women alike, their cardiovascular care needs can be quite different.